laravel/docs/queries.md

 <a name="pessimistic-locking"></a>
 ## Pessimistic Locking

-The query builder also includes a few functions to help you do "pessimistic locking" on your `select` statements.
-To run the statement with a "shared lock", you may use the `sharedLock` method on a query.
-A shared lock prevents the selected rows from being modified until your transaction commits:
+The query builder also includes a few functions to help you achieve "pessimistic locking" when executing your `select` statements.
+To execute a statement with a "shared lock", you may call the `sharedLock` method.
+A shared lock prevents the selected rows from being modified until your transaction is committed:

+    DB::table('users')
-    DB::table('users')->where('votes', '>', 100)->sharedLock()->get();
+            ->where('votes', '>', 100)
+            ->sharedLock()
+            ->get();

 Alternatively, you may use the `lockForUpdate` method.
-A "for update" lock prevents the rows from being modified or from being selected with another shared lock:
+A "for update" lock prevents the selected records from being modified or from being selected with another shared lock:

+    DB::table('users')
-    DB::table('users')->where('votes', '>', 100)->lockForUpdate()->get();
+            ->where('votes', '>', 100)
+            ->lockForUpdate()
+            ->get();

 <a name="debugging"></a>
 ## Debugging

-You may use the `dd` or `dump` methods while building a query to dump the query bindings and SQL.
+You may use the `dd` and `dump` methods while building a query to dump the current query bindings and SQL.
 The `dd` method will display the debug information and then stop executing the request.
-The `dump` method will display the debug information but allow the request to keep executing:
+The `dump` method will display the debug information but allow the request to continue executing:

     DB::table('users')->where('votes', '>', 100)->dd();